Categories

 How Customer Match Works

 Data Matching and Privacy: When the data is uploaded, the platform hashes it for privacy and security before matching it with relevant user profiles.
-It ensures that sensitive information is protected, adhering to the privacy regulations like GDPR and CCPA.
+It ensures that sensitive information is protected, adhering to privacy regulations like GDPR and CCPA.
 Only matched users are added to the advertiser’s custom audience list.

-1. Not ideal for new advertisers
+Not ideal for new e-commerce brands

-2. Do not use outdated or low-quality data
+Do not use outdated or low-quality data

-3. Do not ignore audience segmentation
+Do not ignore audience segmentation

+Do not ignore audience segmentation when creating your customer match campaigns.
 Sending the same ad to all customers (e.g., first-time buyers vs. loyal customers) is irrelevant.
-You may use segmented lists, which can be easily created by our app.
+Use segmented lists, tailored to different customer journey stages for better results.

-4. Do not overlap customer match
+Do not overlap customer match with other audiences

-5. Do not forget to test and optimise
+Do not forget to test and optimize

 Do you know you can automate it?

 Instead of manually uploading and updating the customer match audiences, there’s a way you can automate this process.
 That’s right.
-With the Simprosys Customer Match Lists app, which works on the API method, you can automate the syncing of customer lists from the Shopify & Shopline store to Google Ads, Meta Ads, & Microsoft Advertising.
-It helps efficiently control your present customer targeting and optimise your ad spends.
-This time-saving app enables precise targeting & exclusion to optimise targetting & re-engage shoppers.
+With the Simprosys Customer Match Lists app, which works on the API method, you can automate the syncing of customer match lists for Shopify & Shopline stores to Google Ads, Meta Ads, & Microsoft Advertising.

 Why Simprosys Customer Match Lists?